Fodor's Expert Review Refugio Amazonas

 Tambopata River, 3½ hrs by bus and boat south of Puerto Maldonado, Puerto Maldonado, Madre de Dios, Peru

-One of three lodges on the Tambopata River run by ecotourism company Rainforest Expeditions, the Refugio lies within a 200-hectare (500-acre) protected forest that is contiguous with the Tambopata National Reserve, so it has plenty of wildlife and buildings that are open on one side to view it.
-Spacious rooms are private but not soundproof, separated by cane walls and with drapes instead of doors.
-The airy bar and restaurant is a great spot to hang out, and has Wi-Fi and electricity at night for charging batteries.
-Kerosene lanterns light the rest of the lodge, though superior rooms have electricity from dusk to 10 pm.
-The Refugio's Amazon Villa, which has 24-hour electricity, is the nicest room in the region.
-Travelers who visit the Tambopata Research Center spend a night here on the way there and back, but with its protected forest location, the Refugio is a worthy destination in its own right.
+One of three lodges on the Tambopata River run by Rainforest Expeditions, the refugio lies within a 200-hectare (500-acre) protected forest that is contiguous with the Tambopata National Reserve, so it has plenty of wildlife.
+Spacious rooms are separated by cane walls, with screenless windows and drapes instead of doors.
+The airy bar-and-restaurant has Wi-Fi and electricity at night.
+Kerosene lanterns light the rest of the lodge, though superior rooms also have electricity fat night.
+The Amazon Villa is the nicest room in this region.
+Activities include rain forest hikes, an observation tower, and kayaking.